rishabhrai-bhilai/ResollectAssignment/README.md

 ```

 - **frontend/**: Contains the React application.
-  - `src/components/`: Reusable React components like the data table and modal.
+  - `src/components/`: Reusable React components like the data table, modal, and sidebar.
   - `src/data.js`: File that mimics backend data and provides functions for CRUD operations.
 - **documentation.md**: Detailed documentation of the code structure, components, and tech stack.